Zeta and Fredholm determinants of self-adjoint operators: The Fredholm determinant and the -determinant

 It is a direct consequence of the last theorem that if $L$ has discrete dimension spectrum then the Fredholm determinant of $L$ has an asymptotic expansion, as $\Re z\to \infty$, that can be differentiated.
 On the other side, if the Fredholm determinant of $L$ has an asymptotic expansion, as $\Re z\to \infty$, that can be differentiated then by Theorem \ref{t.derivativeFD} and Propositions \ref{Prop-DDS-HAE} and \ref{Prop-RAHA}, $L$ has discrete dimension spectrum.
 We summarize this discussion in the next corollary (compare with \cite[Lemma 2.2]{Spr06}).

-This corollary can be compared with \cite[Lemma 2.2]{Spr06}.
-Spreafico worked with sequence and enunciated this in relation of the asymptotic expansions of the Heat trace and the asymptotic expansion of the Fredholm determinant. \begin{corollary} Let $L$ be a self-adjoint bounded below operator in the Hilbert space $\calH$ satisfying \Eqref{eq-BoundedBelow} and \eqref{eq-Schatten}.
+\begin{corollary} Let $L$ be a self-adjoint bounded below operator in the Hilbert space $\calH$ satisfying \Eqref{eq-BoundedBelow} and \eqref{eq-Schatten}.
 For $L$ to have discrete dimension spectrum it is necessary and sufficient that the logarithm of the Fredholm determinant has an asymptotic expansion, as $\Re z \to \infty$, that can be differentiated. \end{corollary}

 The explicit knowledge of the coefficients of the asymptotic expansion of the Fredholm determinant as $\Re z \to \infty$ implies the explicit knowledge of the coefficients of the heat expansion as $t\to 0+$.
 However, the converse of this implication is not true, \eg we will see below that the asymptotic expansion of the Fredholm determinant contains $\log\det_{\zeta} L$ which is a ``global'' invariant of the heat trace.